These

 as an early example of a rolling bascule construction.

-The Dock Tower
+Dock Tower

-Mystery Solved Regarding the subject on why the Dock Tower
+Solved Regarding the subject on why the Dock Tower

 was built on cotton wool, well the answer is because